nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User types in the kind of task that he wants to list
-2. BucketList outputs all the information with regards to the task the user queries
+2. System outputs all the information with regards to the task the user queries

 **Extensions**
 User enters the wrong task format
-BucketList shows the expected task format
+System shows the expected task format
-BucketList prompts user to re-enter the task
+System prompts user to re-enter the task
-The specific task name or filter cannot be found BucketList informs the user that the specific task/filter cannot be found
+The specific task name or filter cannot be found System informs the user that the specific task/filter cannot be found

 >Use case ends.

 **Use case: UC03 ‐ Update a task**

 **MSS**

 1. User chooses to update a task
-2. BucketList requests for task selection.
+2. System requests for task selection.
 3. User selects the task.
-4. BucketList requests for details of the update.
+4. System requests for details of the update.
 5. User enters the requested details.
-6. BucketList requests for confirmation.
+6. System requests for confirmation.
 7. User confirms update.
-8. BucketList update the selected task and displays the updated task’s information.
+8. System updates the selected task and displays the updated task’s information.
 Use case ends.

 **Extensions**
 3a.
 The input task cannot be found.
 	3a1.
-BucketList requests for creating new task.
+System requests for creating new task.
 	3a2.
-BucketList confirms creating new task.
+System confirms creating new task.
 	3a3.
-BucketList creates a new task.
+System creates a new task.
 (UC01)

 5a.
-BucketList detects an error in the entered data.
+System detects an error in the entered data.
 	5a1.
-BucketList requests for the correct data.
+System requests for the correct data.
 	5a2.
 User enters new data.
 Step 5a1-5a2 are repeated until the data entered are correct.
 Use case resumes from step 6.

 * a.
 At  any time, user chooses to cancel the update *a1.
-BucketList requests to confirm the cancellation.
+System requests to confirm the cancellation.
 	*a2.
 User confirms the cancellation.
 	*a3.
-BucketList discards all the changes.
+System discards all the changes.

 >Use case ends.